 In keeping with our observation that children learn much from each other and that age does not always coincide with a child’s individual development (particularly in the preschool years), The Children’s Schoolhouse does not group children by age.
 This “multi-age” approach reinforces the benefits of cooperative play and assists the teachers in supporting each child’s individual needs and talents.

-Parents play an integral role in all of this, both in and out of the classroom.
-As classroom volunteers, parents have a unique opportunity to watch their child’s independence, initiative, and creativity unfold as they help guide all the children through the day.
-Beyond the classroom, parents have the opportunity and responsibility for reinforcing and supplementing The Children’s Schoolhouse activities at whatever level they feel is appropriate for their child.
+Parents play an integral role in our school community, both in and out of the classroom.
+At designated times, parents are invited to volunteer in the classroom, offering a meaningful way to observe their child’s growth in independence, initiative, and creativity while supporting all the children through their daily activities.
+Beyond the classroom, parents help reinforce and extend The Children’s Schoolhouse experience at home in ways that feel most appropriate for their child.

 The success of the “Schoolhouse way” is best measured by the success of the generations of children who have left its nurturing walls to continue their explorations in education.
 The hallmark of The Children’s Schoolhouse children (and their parents!) is an enthusiasm for learning combined with deep-seated confidence as they embrace new concepts and adapt to new situations.